Thor Power Tool Company

 The Thor Power Tool Company was a manufacturer of tools, washing machines, motorcycles, vacuum cleaners, rotary irons, electric ranges, kitchen sinks, speed snips, electric shoe shine machines, and the Juvenator.

 History

-Thor was founded in 1893 by four men: John D. Hurley, Edward Hurley, John Patrick Hopkins, and Roger Charles Sullivan.[i]
+Thor was founded in 1893 by four men: John D. Hurley, Edward Hurley, John Patrick Hopkins, and Roger Charles Sullivan.
 In 1894, another Thor brother, Neil C. Hurley Sr., was added to the Thor board of directors.
 The company would soon be organized and later known as the Independent Pneumatic Tool Company.